teelonge/Week-6-Task-Contacts/README.md

 # Firebase-Storage-and-Requesting-Permission
-Using firebase for real time storage and synch of contacts and also requesting for users permission at runtime before accesing phone contacts
+Using firebase for real time storage and synch of contacts and also requesting for users permission at runtime before accessing phone contacts

 A contact application with pages to show a list of your saved contact, add contacts and a contact details page where you can edit, call, share and delete contacts .
 Using firebase as the data store.